-Route No
+Route No.

 District

 Date

-The undersigned acknowledges receipt from THE POST-TRIBUNE, hereinafter sometimes referred to as the "Company," of a list of subscribers (collection book) who purchase THE POST-TRIBUNE and who live on a certain paper route in which list of subscribers and paper route is hereby leased to me by the Company and in consideration thereof I hereby agree to and with the Company as follows: (1) That I will sell and regulary and promptly deliver THE POST-TRIBUNE to all of said subscribers, at the established rate therefor.
-(2) That I will not sell or deliver any other newspaper to any person without the written consent of the Company.
-That I will not attach to THE POST TRIBUNE any outside material of any kind without first securing the written consent of the Company.
-(4) That I will do all in my power to promote and extend the circulation of THE POST-TRIBUNE.
-(5) That prior to giving up said paper route I will give the Company two weeks' notice of my intention to do so.
-That I will not turn over said list of subscribers to any person nor disclose the name of any subscriber for THE POST-TRIBUNE without first obtaining the consent of the Company.
-(6) That I have not paid any money to any person for this list of subscribers and that I will not sell it to any person or persons for any money.
-(8) That I shall be liable for advance collections beyond the cancellation date of this contract, M., for all copies of THE POST-(10) The Company may cancel this lease at any time for good and sufficient reason and when so cancelled, I agree to forthwith turn over to the Company, or the authorized representative of the Company, the names of all subscribers to whom I have been delivering THE POST-TRIBUNE and agree to keep a list of all such persons with their street address and that such list shall be the property of the Company and subject to its inspection at any time.
-CARRIER: Carrier's Full Name.
-Phone Birthday City Street Address ...
-School attending ...
-First Payment Due Date new carrier is to begin delivery DEPOSIT I agree to make a deposit of \$ to cover the cost of any papers which I have received and for which I have not paid, or any amount for which I should become indebted to the Company.
-The above is in no way a receipt for down payment on deposit.
-CARRIER: It is mutually understood by and between the parties hereto that, the carrier being a minor, his parent, hereby agrees to and with the Company to be responsible for the performance of each and all of the obligations and agreements herein contained.
-CARRIER: Place of employment of Parent PARENT:
+The undersigned acknowledges receipt from THE POST-TRIBUNE, hereinafter sometimes referred to as the "Company," of a list of subscribers (collection book) who purchase THE POST-TRIBUNE and who live on a certain paper route in \\\\\\

+- which list of subscribers and paper route is hereby leased to me by the Company and in consideration thereof I hereby agree to and with the Company as follows: - (1) That I will sell and regulary and promptly deliver THE POST-TRIBUNE to all of said subscribers, at the established rate therefor. - (2) That I will not sell or deliver any other newspaper to any person without the written consent of the Company. - (3) That I will not attach to THE POST TRIBUNE any outside material of any kind without first securing the written consent of the Company. - (4) That I will do all in my power to promote and extend the circulation of THE POST-TRIBUNE. - (5) That prior to giving up said paper route I will give the Company two weeks' notice of my intention to do so. - (6) That I will not turn over said list of subscribers to any person nor disclose the name of any subscriber for THE POST-TRIBUNE without first obtaining the consent of the Company. - (7) That I have not paid any money to any person for this list of subscribers and that I will not sell it to any person or persons for any money. - (8) That I shall be liable for advance collections beyond the cancellation date of this contract. - (9) That I will regularly and promptly pay, each designated Saturday before \\\\\\M, for all copies of THE POST-TRIBUNE sent to me in accordance with my orders, at the established wholesale rate. - (10) The Company may cancel this lease at any time for good and sufficient reason and when so cancelled, I agree to forthwith turn over to the Company, or the authorized representative of the Company, the names of all subscribers to whom I have been delivering THE POST-TRIBUNE and agree to keep a list of all such persons with their street address and that such list shall be the property of the Company and subject to its inspection at any time.